School of Business, Economics and Communication

-Each semester, CAPS conducts a series of workshops which are designed to provide students with the job search skills required for marketing their qualifications to recruiting organizations.
-Topics covered include super job search, high impact resumes, power interviewing, and your path to graduate study.
+Each semester, CAPS conducts a series of workshops which are designed to provide students with the job search skills required for marketing their qualifications to employers.
+Topics covered include career planning, high impact resumes, power interviewing, and your path to graduate study.

 To land satisfactory employment, students are encouraged to research their occupational interests, career options, and employers' information; in addition to acquiring hands-on experience that complements their academic background.

-Summer Internship Program: CAPS organizes a summer internship program through which AUC students gain valuable work experience during the summer vacation.
-Students apply to the internships at the Summer Internship Days held annually in April; a booklet is published to provide information on available internships.
+- Summer Internship Program: CAPS organizes a summer internship program through which AUC students gain valuable work experience during the summer vacation.
+Students apply to the announced internships.

 Throughout the year, the placement program provides an interactive communication channel between AUC graduating students and alumni, and employers seeking qualified job candidates.
 The program includes:

-Vacancy Announcements: The office publishes a monthly "Job Openings" bulletin listing current employment opportunities communicated to the office.
-Additional vacant positions are posted weekly on CAPS bulletin boards.
+- Vacancy Announcements: The office publishes a weekly e-jobs bulletin that communicates current employment opportunities to alumni subscribers via e-mail.
+Hard copies are posted weekly on CAPS bulletin boards.

-On-Campus Corporate Presentations: To facilitate the interaction between students and employers, CAPS coordinates on-campus company recruiting visits which include corporate presentations, case study seminars and interviews.
+- On-Campus Corporate Visits: To facilitate the interaction between students and employers, CAPS coordinates on-campus company recruiting visits which include corporate presentations, case study seminars and interviews.